lbaehren/prometheus-sumo/documentation/pages/Tools/CMake.md

 a project.
 Each `CMakeLists.txt` consists of one or more commands.
 Each command has the form `COMMAND (args…)` where `COMMAND` is the name of the command, and args is a white-space separated list of arguments.
 CMake provides many pre-defined commands, but if you need to, you can add your own commands.
 In addition, the advanced user can add other makefile generators for a particular compiler/OS combination.
 (While Unix and MSVC++ is supported currently, other developers are adding other compiler/OS support.)
 You may wish to study the examples page to see more details.

+\section cmake_testing Testing

+The `ctest` executable is the \ref cmake test driver program.
+CMake-generated build trees created for projects that use the `ENABLE_TESTING` and `ADD_TEST` commands have testing support.
+This program will run the tests and report results.

 \section cmake_external Building External Projects

 The `ExternalProject` module in CMake 2.8 makes it easier to build projects